Gibsongipo6896/Email_Sender_Version_2/README.md

 Customization: Tailor your sender identity and email body.

 Installation & Usage
-Download the GIBSON_Pro_Mailer.exe from the Releases section.
+Download the Email_zenga.exe from the Releases section.

 Run the application (no installation required).